 - Bring to a simmer, then cook for 10 minutes until the sauce has reduced and the jackfruit is tender and caramelising.

 - Shred the jackfruit with a couple of forks.
-Stir the chopped fresh parsley and ground flax seeds through.
+Stir in the cooked onions, the chopped fresh parsley and ground flax seeds through.

 Mushroom, Chestnut and Smoked Tofu Pâté

 - 250g smoked tofu, roughly chopped

 - 50g breadcrumbs

 - Sauté the mushrooms in the olive oil until all the juices are released, then add the shoyu, continue to cook until the juices have evaporated.

 - In a food processor, blend the ready cooked chestnuts and smoked tofu, add the cooked mushrooms and continue to mix to a slightly chunky pâté.
 Stir through the breadcrumbs.